zm1990s/dify-docs/en/guides/workflow/key-concepts.md

 **Nodes are the key components of a workflow**.
 By connecting nodes with different functionalities, you can execute a series of operations within the workflow.

-For core workflow nodes, please refer to [Node Description](node/).
+For core workflow nodes, please refer to [Block Description](node/).

 ***